KhartesViewer/khartes/README.md

 khartes may allow multiple volumes to be present in memory simultaneously, in order to permit the user to switch more quickly among them.

-The next column allows you to change the orientation of the volume.
+The 'Dir' column allows you to change the display orientation of the volume.
 By default, the topmost data slice window displays each TIFF image in its original orientation, which in khartes is called the Y orientation.
-Using the selector in the fifth column of the Volumes tab, you can change the orientation of the TIFF image, turning it on its side, by selecting the X orientation.
+Using the 'Dir' selector, you can change the orientation of the TIFF image, turning it on its side, by selecting the X orientation.
 Later on, you will see why this is useful (it has to do with the fragments being limited to be single-valued surfaces).